RobertJDReid/channel3/README.md

 ## License

-This script is provided under the [MIT License](./LICENSE) (or insert your preferred license here).
+This script is provided under the [MIT License](./LICENSE).
 Feel free to modify and distribute as needed.

 ---